elte-collective-intelligence/student-particle-swarm-optimization/src/README.md

 ### Multi-Agent PSO
 Each particle in the swarm is an agent that:
-- Observes its position, velocity, personal best, and global best
+- Observes its position, velocity, personal best, and topology-visible neighborhood best
 - Outputs PSO coefficients (inertia, cognitive, social)
 - Receives reward based on optimization progress

 ### Action Space
-Each agent outputs 4 continuous values:
+Each agent outputs 3 continuous coefficient vectors:
-- `inertia`: Weight for previous velocity [0.3, 1.1]
+- `inertia`: Weight for previous velocity, clamped by the environment to `[0.0, 1.2]`
-- `cognitive`: Weight for personal best attraction [0.5, 2.5]
+- `cognitive`: Weight for personal-best attraction, clamped to `[0.0, 2.5]`
-- `social`: Weight for global best attraction [0.5, 2.5]
+- `social`: Weight for topology-visible neighborhood-best attraction, clamped to `[0.0, 2.5]`

-- `step_size`: Overall step magnitude [0.5, 2.5]
+### Communication Topologies
+The active topology determines which personal-best positions are visible to each particle:
+- `global`: fully connected gBest communication.
+- `ring`: local lBest communication with `k` neighbors on each side.
+- `von_neumann`: toroidal 2D grid communication.
+- `knearest`: dynamic position-space neighbors recomputed every `recompute_interval` steps.

 ### Objective Functions
 Training and evaluation on standard optimization benchmarks: